European Immigrant Birthplace Records

 About the European Immigrant Birthplace Records

 For some, one of the most challenging aspects of research is finding the exact birthplace of an ancestor in Europe.
-This database contains geographical information on immigrants taken from obituaries, church and civil records, naturalization papers and any other document that may have contained geographical information on the origins of our families.

 The names of females in the database may be married or maiden surnames.
 Some of the womens’ surnames contain the Polish feminine grammatical endings (-ska or -cka) so be sure to search under both versions (i.e. Korzeniecki and Korzeniecka).

 The database is, of course, not complete.
 It is virtually impossible to document EVERY immigrant in a given community.
-If you do not find a person listed that you think should be there, it is because we have no geographical information on that person at this time.
+If you do not find a person listed that you think should be included, it is because we have no geographical information on that person at this time.
 We will add such person(s) if you provide some documentary evidence of the persons birthplace and their connection to the listed community.